-To turn off the traction control system, press the stability control off switch.
-The off switch could look like either of the two graphics shown.
-Full features of the AdvanceTrac® system can be restored by pressing the switch again or by turning off and restarting the engine.
+To switch off the traction control system, press the stability control switch.
+Full features of the AdvanceTrac® system can be restored by pressing the stability control of the stability control o restored by pressing the stability control switch again or by turning off and restarting the engine.